perkinssibyl076/notes/README.md

 # 2023-12-27
 - Today's programming wisdom is: "Simplicity is the ultimate sophistication.
 Complex systems tend to be more prone to bugs and harder to maintain.
 Always strive to write clean, concise, and readable code that solves the problem at hand without unnecessary complexity.
 Remember, code is read far more often than it is written, so prioritize clarity and maintainability over cleverness."

+# 2023-12-28
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication.
+Write code that is easy to read, understand, and maintain.
+Avoid unnecessary complexity and always strive to find the most elegant solution to a problem.
+Remember, code is read far more often than it is written, so prioritize clarity and conciseness."